 Following my elite playing career, and appreciating the value of the contribution it has made on my life, I wanted to show our junior Aussie girls how they can achieve this too and the possibilities and potentialities that could develop in their own lives.
 Being the eldest of four daughters, who are all basketball professionals, has given me a sense of responsibility in nurturing and mentoring young female basketball players and I would like to include other young exciting female players in this mentoring, with the Tomlinson name synonymous with success in basketball both in Australia and internationally.

 Put simply I am quite knowledgeable in basketball in both the US and Australia and have a world of knowledge and experience, as well as being a friendly, encouraging individual that knows and has worked in the game in various levels and both countries.
-I now take on this venture - Aussie Basketball USA Pathways - with my father, the great Ray Tomlinson learning as much as possible about the game and helping young women pursue their dreams.Back to Home
+I now take on this venture - Aussie Basketball USA Pathways - with my father, the great Ray Tomlinson learning as much as possible about the game and helping young men and women pursue their dreams.Back to Home